-PT-3 power leads are used to connect pre-made Siamese coax cable for security camera to a DC power supply box.
-They are also referred to as 12V DC power cable leads, CCTV DC power pigtails, and security camera power connectors.
+PT-3 pigtail power leads are typically used to connect the power lead on pre-made Siamese security camera cable to a DC power supply box.
+They are also referred to as 12V DC power cable leads, CCTV DC power pigtails, pigtail power lead, and security camera power connectors.
 PT-3s provide 6 inches of 8 gauge power cable and a female plug type connector.
 The diameter of the connector is 2.1mm which is the standard size used in low voltage applications.

 CCTV Power Pigtail to Power Supply Box